 The breadth and depth of your knowledge repository content will depend on the nature of the customers and products being supported.
 It is also important to consider the range of markets covered by your business.
-In some cases, your knowledge content will need to be localized to account for differences in languages, culture and region specific workflows.
+In some cases, your knowledge content will need to be localised to account for differences in languages, culture and region specific workflows.

 In general, knowledge content will fall within the following three categories:

-Workflow and Troubleshooting Steps
+(i) Workflow and Troubleshooting Steps

 This content provides step-by-step instructions for the agent to resolve a customer issue.
 Once you have developed a customer issue taxonomy, an associated workflow should be created for each of the most common issues.

 Ideally, this content will be integrated with your workflow management system.
 This should allow your agent to classify a case and immediately receive relevant troubleshooting steps.

 The information provided in these workflows should enable the agent to resolve the customer issue in question to the fullest extent possible, and outline the required escalation steps when a full resolution is not possible.

 Written instructions are ideal for helping agents to resolve live customer issues.
 However, it is a good idea to also develop process maps to provide a visual representation of these steps.
 This acts as a control when implementing any changes to internal processes.
 It also helps agents who respond better to more graphical instructions.